jjwithanr/obsidian_bible_study/docs/New Testament/Romans/Romans10.md

 #### v.8
 >But what does it say?
 "The word is near you; it is in your mouth and in your heart," that is, the word of faith we are proclaiming:

+#### v.9
+>That if you confess with your mouth, "Jesus is Lord," and believe in your heart that God raised him from the dead, you will be saved.

 #### v.11
 >As the Scripture says, "Anyone who trusts in him will never be put to shame."